hanyc91539/stake.com-blackjack-bot/README.md

 ### Pay attention to the dealer's hand
 Given the fact that you can see the dealer's cards, factor this into your decision-making process.
 For instance, if the dealer shows an Ace and a 7, totaling 17, you should adjust your strategy accordingly.
 In such cases, you might want to take greater risks to beat the dealer.

-### Practice with Gold Coins
-Since Gold Coins have no redeemable value, it's smart to use them to get comfortable with the game and practice your strategies.
-When you feel more confident, you can start playing with Stake Cash, where you can redeem winnings for prizes.

 # License
 Licensed under the MIT license